ChinmayBhattt/TrinetraOne-OpenRocket/README.md

 ## Project Details

-Here are some of the key highlights of the LIGHTNING-1 project:
+Here are some of the key highlights of the TrinetraOne project:

 - **Software Used:** OpenRocket
 - **Rocket Design Objective:** Simulating a highly aerodynamic and stable model.